}

 Indigenous Peoples are entitled to all human rights established under international law.
 In recognition of Indigenous Peoples’ status as culturally distinct and self-determining peoples, and the unique challenges they have historically faced, the UN Declaration on the Rights of Indigenous Peoples was developed to recognise Indigenous peoples’ individual and collective rights.

-Within Australia, the private sector has a significant opportunity and responsibility to help ‘Close the Gap’ and show respect and support for the human rights of Indigenous Australians.
-A rights-based approach to Indigenous engagement can even strengthen business’ positive impacts.
+Within Australia, the private sector has a significant opportunity and responsibility to help ‘Close the Gap’ and show respect and support for the human rights of First Nations peoples.
+A rights-based approach to First Nations engagement can even strengthen business’ positive impacts.

 Many businesses are finding that respectful, positive engagement with Indigenous Peoples can bring a range of benefits including stronger relationships with communities and other stakeholders, reputational benefits, employee engagement, recognition from investors, and the ability to partner with and learn from Indigenous Peoples.